jcar512/e-Mercado/README.md

 # e-Mercado

-Introducir cualquier email (ej: asd@gmail.com) y contraseña para ingresar
+Type any email (ex: asd@gmail.com) and password to login